What is the purpose of the USCIS Form I-130?

 You can download this form from the USCIS website or get it from local USCIS offices.
 You can also complete Form I-130 online.

-How much is the Form I-130 filing fees?
+How much are the Form I-130 filing fees?

 Form I-130 has a filing fee of $535.